PART 1

 These pesticides that have been banned in EU markets have proven to be dangerous to human health and some terminal diseases like cancer are linked to them.

-Although gaps in cancer research exist because of many factors, resources being a top barrier, cases continue to be on arise in Kenya, Cameroon, and many other African Nations.
+Although gaps in cancer research exist because of many factors, resources being a top barrier, cases continue to rise in Kenya, Cameroon, and many other African Nations.

 Ephantus Maree, Head of Department at the Ministry of Health confirms that by 2014-2016 27% of deaths were attributed to Non-communicable Diseases (NCDs), and by now has risen to 40%.